‘The volume of the problem is astonishing’: Amazon’s battle against fakes may be too little, too late

 Amazon buyers, beware.
 If you’ve purchased anything from Neutrogena soap to a Doona stroller, you may have gotten a counterfeit product.

-A new report from Amazon reveals that there are billions of fake goods on its marketplace.
-The company says it had blocked 10 billion suspected counterfeit listings in 2020—up from 6 billion from the year before—and destroyed 2 million fake goods in its warehouses.
+A new report from Amazon reveals it blocked 10 billion attempted counterfeit listings in 2020—up from 6 billion from the year before—and destroyed 2 million fake goods in its warehouses.

 Researchers who study counterfeiting estimate that nearly $1 trillion worth of fake goods flood the global economy.
 These experts say that most of the fake goods on Amazon are not knockoff designer handbags, but counterfeits of everyday staples like Dove soap, Similac formula, and Hydro Flask bottles.
 These products look identical to those manufactured by the brand, but are made from cheaper, unregulated materials.
 The fake goods have sometimes harmed consumers: One 4-year-old boy had to have parts of his colon and intestines removed when he swallowed magnets from a counterfeit Magformers toy.